-The maximum funding obligation of COUNTY under this Agreement shall not exceed the amount of \$4,119,268, or actual allowable costs, whichever is less, for the term of October 1, 2020, through September 30, 2025.
+The maximum funding obligation of COUNTY under this Contract shall be \$6,781,538, or actual allowable costs, whichever is less for the term of July 1, 2023, through June 30, 2026.

+20.3 Claims

-- 2. Subparagraph 20.3.1 of the Agreement is hereby amended to read as follows: - 20.3.1 CONTRACTOR shall submit monthly claims to be received by ADMINISTRATOR no later than the twentieth (20th) calendar day of the month for expenses incurred in the preceding month, except as detailed below in Subparagraph 20.3.4.
+- 20.3.1 CONTRACTOR shall submit monthly claims to be received by ADMINISTRATOR no later than the twentieth (20th) calendar day of the month for expenses incurred in the preceding month, except as detailed below in Subparagraph 20.3.4.
 In the event the twentieth (20th) calendar day falls on a weekend or COUNTY holiday, CONTRACTOR shall submit the claim the next business day.
-COUNTY holidays include New Year's Day, Martin Luther King Jr. Day, President Lincoln's Birthday, Presidents' Day, Memorial Day, Independence Day, Labor Day, Native American Day, Veterans Day, Thanksgiving Day, Friday after Thanksgiving Day, and Christmas Day. - 3.
-Paragraph 31 of the Agreement is hereby amended to read as follows: - CONTRACTOR shall abide by the requirements in Attachments B, C and D, attached hereto and incorporated by reference. - 4.
-Subparagraph 3.3 of Attachment A of the Agreement is hereby amended to read as follows: - 3.3 CONTRACTOR's holiday schedule shall not exceed COUNTY's holiday schedule which is as follows: New Year's Day, Martin Luther King Jr. Day, President Lincoln's Birthday, Presidents' Day, Memorial Day, Independence Day, Labor Day, Native American Day, Veterans Day, Thanksgiving Day, Friday after Thanksgiving Day and Christmas Day.
-CONTRACTOR shall obtain prior written approval from
+COUNTY holidays include New Year's Day, Martin Luther King Jr. Day, President Lincoln's Birthday, Presidents' Day, Memorial Day, Independence Day, Labor Day, Native American Day, Veterans Day, Thanksgiving Day, Friday after Thanksgiving Day, and Christmas Day. - 10.
+Subparagraph 32.1 of the Contract is hereby amended to read as follows: - 32.1 CONTRACTOR shall abide by the requirements in Attachments B, C and D of this Contract which are hereby incorporated by reference and attached hereto. - 11.
+Subparagraph 35.4 is hereby added to the Contract as follows: - 35.4 Emergency Publicity and Outreach: In response to natural disasters and local emergencies, at the direction of the COUNTY, CONTRACTOR shall assist the COUNTY with publicity of COUNTY provided emergency benefits informational materials and messaging, to provide CONTRACTOR's clientele with helpful emergency benefits and resource information during emergencies. - 12.
+Subparagraphs 43.2 and 43.4 of the Contract are hereby amended to read as follows: